a just, equitable and magnificent future

 Since then we have been blessed by many Indigenous and non-Native teachers who live and teach this knowledge.
-Personal, social, and environmental healing and renewal arise together.
+Personal, cultural and environmental healing and renewal arise together.

 By consciously receiving and acknowledging the ever-present support of the Earth in every single aspect of our lives, we are innately inspired and compelled to reciprocate that support.
 Knowing that ALL beings can only thrive together if the Earth is thriving and if we are listening and including the unique wisdom not only of all humans but of our other-than-human plant, animal, mineral and elemental kin.

 We gratefully acknowledge that Shimmering Light Farm inhabits land that is by tradition and by treaty the unceded home of the Seneca /Onöndowa’ga:’ people, The People of the Great Hill, one of the six nations of the Haudenosaunee Confederacy.
 In the Canandaigua Treaty of 1794, between the United States and the Haudenosaunee, all of Western NY was acknowledged legally as the territory of the Seneca Nation.
 Over the last 226 years almost all of this territory has been taken from the Seneca via re-appropriation as eminent domain, fraud and illegal sales.
 Thus, it is unceded territory.

 The Seneca Nation is still thriving with more than 8,000 members.
 The Canandaigua Treaty is still very much alive and active and its honored every year on November 11th in Canandaigua as a symbol of Peace and Friendship between the two sovereign nations of the Haudenosaunee and the United States of America.
 It remains to be seen if the United States will fulfill its promises and make reparations for its failure to abide by the terms of the treaty.